 And here, yes this is it, the inner sanctum, my fortress of solitude, the office where I work on this blog.
 Strewn about this knotty-pine garret are various volumes of forgotten lore, Icelandic phrase-books (most of the phrases are somewhat morbid), Björk videos and a copy of HTML for Dummies.
 Please note the stack of moist towelettes next to the keyboard!

 There it is!
 A cast of thousands laboring day and night to bring you the finest in internet entertainment.
 Any Questions?

-When I was 15, I went to Bible Camp.
+When I was 16, I went to Bible Camp.
 I learned many things there.
-I learned that the Anti-Christ was now a teen-ager, growning up among us. (!?)
-I learned that the older counselors had a 'special" bible study after lights out.
+I learned that the Anti-Christ was now a teen-ager, growing up among us. (!?)
+I also learned that the boy and girl counselors (19 year olds) had a 'special" bible study after lights out.
 I learned what a sauna was when I went on a field trip into the Finnish town of Menahga, Minnesota.
 I learned that if you shared a Slow-Poke taffy-on-a-stick sucker with a beautiful 6 foot tall girl named Barb girl germs were okay.
 (After you had been working on that thing for a few minutes it got very warm and gooey.)

 I Want You

 I fell into your burning ring of fire.

 Goodness, gracious, great balls of fire!